-Lightly oil the O-ring (O), or use the optional gasket (10AG), and install it in the groove on the spring guide (10AH).
+Lightly oil the O-ring (O) and install it in the groove on the spring guide (10AH).
 Start the large end of the spring guide into the bonnet (10AK), and push the guide in until it bottoms out.
 Insert the valve (10AD), finned end first, into the valve body (10AA).
-Install the spring(s) (10AE and/ or 10AF).
+Install the spring(s) (10AE and/or 10AF).
 Make certain that the spring (10AE) fits over the spring guide (10AH), and the optional spring (10AF) fits into the guide, and thread the bonnet into the valve body.

-Install the jam nut (10AL) on the adjustment capscrew (10AM), and thread the capscrew into the bonnet until the desired height "A" is reached.
+Install the jam nut (D) on the adjustment capscrew (10AM), and thread the capscrew into the bonnet until the desired height "A" is reached.
 See Table E-2 and adjust the capscrew (10AM) to the proper "A" dimension for desired cracking pressure.